[HISTORY: Adopted by the City Council of the City of Somers Point 9-8-2016 by Ord. No. 12-2016. Amendments noted where applicable.]

-WHEREAS, City Council has attempted to encourage volunteer programs designed to alleviate the problems caused by abandonment of carts but with unsatisfactory results; and
+Whereas, City Council has attempted to encourage cart owners to implement programs designed to alleviate the problems caused by abandonment of carts but with no satisfactory results; and

-WHEREAS, it is the intent and purpose of this action by City Council to establish and enact regulations governing the abandonment of carts and to provide penalties for violations;
+Whereas, it is the intent and purpose of this action by City Council to establish and enact regulations governing the abandonment of carts, to establish a fee for redemption of impounded carts, and to provide penalties for violations; and

 As used in this chapter, the following terms shall have the meanings indicated:

 - A person owning, making available or having control of a place where shopping carts are utilized; the place of a person owning, making available or where shopping carts are utilized.

 - A parking lot or other property provided by a retailer for the use of a customer for parking an automobile or other vehicle.
 The parking area of a retail mercantile establishment located in a multi-store complex or shopping center shall include the entire parking area used by the complex or center.

 - Includes a person of either sex or a corporation, partnership, association, joint-stock company, societies and other entities capable of being sued.

 - To take, transport or otherwise remove for any purpose a shopping cart from the interior (if the building should have no parking area accessible to the public) or parking area of the establishment which makes the shopping cart available to the public.
 Removal or transport of a shopping cart by the owner or agent of the owner for repair, shipment to another location or for any other legal purpose shall not constitute a violation of this chapter.